wmhilton-stoplight/platform-docs/4.-documentation/Sidebar/d.table-of-contents.md

 ### APIs

 APIs are listed below articles.
-A [divider](#dividers) separates APIs from articles, and each API's title is represented as group.
+A [divider](#dividers) separates APIs from articles, and each API's title is represented as a group.
 This group contains overview information, such as the API's description, contact, licensing, servers and global security.

-Tags determine endpoint ordering:
+### Schemas

+At the bottom of the table of contents are JSON Schema model files that are outside of an API specification.
+Models are listed under a [divider](#dividers) titled **Schemas** and follow the order in the specification.

+### Endpoint and Model Ordering Rules

 - Endpoints or models without tags are placed at the root level and follow the order in the specification.
 - All API endpoints and models are nested inside [groups](#groups) titled after their first tag.
 - Within each group, endpoints and models follow the order in the specification.

-### Schemas

-At the bottom of the table of contents are JSON Schema model files that are outside of an API specification.
-Models are sorted alphabetically under a [divider](#dividers) titled "Schemas."

-Tags determine schema model ordering:

-- Models without tags are placed at the root level and ordered by endpoint or model name.
-- All Models are nested inside [groups](#groups) titled after their first tag.